civil liberties and privacy.

 The Internet can be a whole lot louder than a few hundred corporate lobbyists, but we need to get creative to stop CISPA.

-vote against every single pro-privacy amendment, and the version of CISPA that the House will vote on is actually worse than ever.
+The House Intelligence Committee used their closed door markup to vote against every single pro-privacy amendment, and the version of CISPA that the House will vote on is actually worse than ever.

 Meanwhile, IBM has sent nearly 200 top executives to DC to lobby for CISPA, and the same companies that made proud statements about “internet freedom” during the SOPA fight seem to be turning their backs on users in pursuit of sweeping legal immunity.